banna360/geniepress/README.md

 Preboot Docs can be found here: [https://github.com/moonpyk/preboot.scss](https://github.com/moonpyk/preboot.scss)

+## BrowserSync
+Update `config.js` file in root with your local development variyables.

 ## PHP

 Our functions.php file loads in some starter files located in the `/lib` folder.